aweager/command-server/README.md

 ### Executor API

-When first stood up, a single file name `queue-ops` will be written to standard input.
+When first stood up, a single file name `queue-ops` will be written to standard input, followed by a newline.

-On Standard input:
+In a loop, the executor reads on standard input:

 ```
 <request-id>